lonitra/FBU-Pre-Work/README.md

 ### Hello Loni

 ### App Description
-This app is a product of my first time working and playing around with Android Studios.
-This app can change the color of the background, change the text color, and change the text itself to what the user inputs.
+This app is my first time working + playing around with Android Studio.
+It can change the color of the background, change the text color, and change the text itself to what the user inputs.

 ### App Walk-through